Why You Should Watch Your Salt Intake

 In addition to hypertension and heart disease, a high-sodium diet can lead to osteoporosis.
 The high salt content causes the body to lose more calcium during urination.
 If a person does not consume enough calcium to make up for the loss, the body will start pulling stored calcium from the bones, making them weak.

-Next, salt can also damage the stomach lining, causing lesions if too much is consumed.
+Next, salt can damage the stomach lining, causing lesions if too much is consumed.
 These lesions can turn into stomach cancer if left untreated.
 Finally, the strain that a high salt diet puts on the kidneys can lead to kidney failure.

 Although salt does provide some nutritional value, most Americans eat too much of it.
 Recent studies can even link a high-sodium diet to increased hunger, potentially leading to weight gain, among other health risks.
 Americans should focus on a well-rounded diet with more fruits and vegetables and reduce their salt intake for improved health.